 - Till the news of mergers and acquisitions arrives, the ‘Arbitrage’ section of the same Investment Bankers division should be barred from taking a position on the Derivative Segment of that particular stock.

 - After the news has arrived, the volatility of the stock will reduce.
-Then the Gray list can be changed and the particular Arbitrage segment of that that Investment Banking group can be allowed for making arbitrage positions on that particular scrip.
+Then the Gray list can be changed, and the particular Arbitrage segment of that Investment Banking group can be allowed for making arbitrage positions on that particular scrip.

 - However, there is no such change for the ‘trading department’ of that particular group.